 6. Create Flow

 60–90 minutes to cook 2–3 dishes is not a long time and requires even more organization.
-The French have a name for this: “Mise en place” — literally translated to “everything in place”.
-Before starting to cook, I go over the meal plan and visualize “a path of least waste”.
-Waiting is usually the biggest contributor of waste and must be avoided.
+The French have a name for this: “Mise en place” — literally translated to “everything in place.”
+Before starting to cook, I go over the meal plan and visualize “a path of least waste.”
+Waiting is usually the biggest contributor to waste and must be avoided.
 For instance, water takes about 5 mins to come to a boil, charcoal takes about 30 mins to be ready for grilling.
 That’s time you should be doing something else.
 The key is getting every step to flow.

 7. Always Remember Why You Are Doing This

-You have to enjoy the process as much as the end result or this quickly devolves into a chore which kills the fun and learning.
+You have to enjoy the process as much as the end result, or this quickly devolves into a chore that kills the fun and learning.